 About

-Trefann logoThe Trefann Court Residents Association has a long and colourful history; a core of motivated residents is inserting new life into this association.
-Our Spring and Summer 2008 newsletters have already been distributed, and our initial meeting happened on Feb 28, 2008.
+Trefann logoThe Trefann Court Residents Association has a long and colourful history.
+Previous incarnations are documented in 1967 and 2008 newsletters.
 We hope this website hopes to keep you informed about news, upcoming events and issues affecting our local neighbourhood, as well as selected items of interest about Toronto.
 We’d like to hear from you – email us!

 The Trefann Court Residents Association is a group consisting of your friends and neighbours.
 The organizing committee has gotten together to create an organization that will let us all share information, discuss issues and get to know each other.
 The Trefann Court Residents Association is an organization that will help us become friends as well as neighbours.